The Up-Beat: Top police heroes of May

 Our monthly roundup of cops doing good across the nation

 From small gestures of kindness to incredible acts of heroism, police officers help their communities every day.
 Our monthly news roundup, The Up-Beat, aims to bring greater attention to these inspiring stories.

-This month, we highlight heroic feats of physical fitness, a cop’s remarkable kidney donation and more stories of cops lending a hand.
+This month, we’re highlighting an officer who ended a shooting spree, dramatic rescues and more stories of cops lending a hand.
 Do you have an uplifting story to share?
-Email email@example.com or complete the box below.
+Email firstname.lastname@example.org or submit a story using the link below.

 HERO OF THE MONTH: Police Agent Ashley Ferris

 Police Agent Ashley Ferris spoke publicly for the first time about how she ended a deadly shooting spree in the Denver area.
 Ferris, who was shot during the gunfight, says she “didn’t want to let the gunman win.”
 He didn’t.
 FULL STORY

 2. N.Y. trooper honored after crawling through burning house to rescue teen

 Trooper Robert Stawicki and a deputy dragged the 13-year-old out of the house as melting shingles dripped on them.
 FULL STORY